SharkByteCodes/OOPA5/README.md

 - Ammo.cs: this defines all the different types of ammo (No less than 2 as proof of concept) there should be 2 classes of ammo with a unique name
 - Station.cs: this will be the object the player defends
-- Ememy.cs: parent class of enemies
+- Enemy.cs: parent class of enemies
 - Meteor.cs: subclass of Enemy
 - Monster.cs subclass of Enemy
 - BaddieShip.cs: subclass of Enemy.
 As the name implies, foreign/hostile ships on collision course
+- Environment.cs: should be the basis of forming the game's bounding box,
+  - Stars.cs could be a subclass, as stars are part of the environment

 More to follow